DIDACTICS OF ITALIAN LITERATURE

 The paths.

-Didactics by competences and the UdA.
+Didactics by competence and the Learning Unit.

-The lesson: tradition and innovation
+The lesson: tradition and innovation.

 Digital didactics.